 - Household items include:

-- You cannot deduct partial interest in property (with exception)
+- You cannot deduct partial interest in the property (with exception)

 - You may deduct for donating inventory, following your standard method of accounting to determine it’s fair value.